edologgerbird/sfyr-data-pipeline/README.md

 <!-- LEGAL DISCLAIMERS-->

-This project is created using publicity available APIs and was created for educational reasons.
+This project was created using publicity available APIs and was created for educational reasons.
 Contents of this project should ONLY be used for <strong>NON-COMMERICAL</strong> reasons.

 <!-- TABLE OF CONTENTS -->